 Some ADDITIONAL RESOURCES that might be helpful include...

-Provides in person and online training and coaching specifically for mothers and children on prevention, protection and self defense, including the Mama Bear PREPARED online course.
+Provides in person and online training and coaching specifically for mothers and children on prevention, protection and defense, including the Mama Bear PREPARED online courses in the Mama Bear Membership.

 ** Disclaimer: Beating Disaster is a participant in Services LLC Associates Program, an affiliate advertising program designed to provide a way for websites to earn advertising revenues by advertising and linking to Amazon.com**